 There are numerous colleges and universities in Pennsylvania that offer certificate and degree programs in the paralegal and legal assistant field.
 This guide to paralegal schools in Pennsylvania provides key information on your options so that you can make an educated decision.
-As an alternative to traditional on campus programs, you may find that online paralegal schools like Kaplan University are a more flexible choice suitable to your career goals.
+As an alternative to traditional on-campus programs, you may find that online paralegal programs are a more flexible choice suitable to your career goals.

 - There are 31 colleges and universities that offer a paralegal/legal assistant degree program in Pennsylvania.